 The pears and apples on the trees are now ripe in the orchard.
 On this Saturday morning we put on warm rubber boots, cuddle up in woollen sweaters and wax jackets and head off into the old fruit yard.
 We take the first apple from the branch and eat it just like that.
 What a taste!
 From the vegetable bed we bring beetroot and pumpkins.
 Coming home with our autumn harvest is so wonderful during this time.
 In the large sandstone fireplace of the open gallery the fire is already crackling.
 We put the kettle on for tea and start cooking our festive autumn lunch.
 The menu at this time of the year is heartwarming!
 After lunch, Theresa will be reading from her new book we enjoy tea and warm cake with salty caramel sauce...

-The workshop takes place in a small group of 10 participants.
+The workshop takes place in a small group.
 The huge open gallery enables to respect the COVID-19 measurements.

 In this food & nature workshop we celebrate the golden autumn season and harvest apples and pears in the romantic garden of Hazelnut House.
 In the house the fire is already crackling in the sandstone chimney.
 Together we are preparing a delicious homemade vegetarian autumn lunch menu and enjoy tea time while Theresa is reading from her new book.